 Once you have washed, rinsed, and towel-dried your dog, you can use the conditioning spray onto your dog’s coat.
 Avoid any sensitive area such as ears, eyes, and genitals.
 Brush the coat a little bit after spraying the dog conditioning so it gets evenly distributed.

 How To Dry a Matted Dog?

-Instead of excessively brushing a dog that has some matting, you can use your dryer to help demat the dog’s coat:
+Instead of excessively brushing or clipping a dog that has some matting, you can use your dryer to help demat the dog’s coat:

 - Put the hose right up against the mats